fues/login_Infomation/readme.md

 The plugin shows [raw JSON][rj] message to that player when the player joins.

+## Feature

+- Decoration by raw JSON. (almost the same to /tellraw command)
+- Reload and display test completed with one command

 ## Setting

 Write raw JSON in `plugins/LoginInfomation/logininfo.json`.